Planning a funeral checklist

 The registrar will also tell you about the Tell Us Once service, which notifies government departments in one go.
 Read our full guide on how to register a death in the UK.

-You don't have to decide immediately.
-Most funeral directors will collect the person who has died and look after them while you take time to plan.
-Get written price lists from at least two or three funeral directors before committing.
+You don't have to commit on the first call.
+Most funeral directors will collect the person and look after them while you take time to plan.
+Get written price lists from at least two or three before choosing one.

 Check they are a member of the NAFD or SAIF.